jschmidt92/ArmaDragonflyClient/docs/generic/delete.md

 ## Description

-Delete stored key from DB.
+Remove the specified `key` from DragonflyDB.

 ## Usage